nbeversl/urtext_docs/README.md

 Urtext also utilizes a "loose" parsing of inline timestamps, meaning they can be placed anywhere and will be recognized and parsed.
 #### Tracking Node Dates and Times

-Reliance on the operating system's "created" or "modified" date metadata is avoided entirely in Urtext, since these values can be easily and inadvertently overwritten during ordinary file system operations, such as copying and moving files/folders.
+Reliance on the operating system's "created" or "modified" date metadata is avoided, since these values can be inadvertently overwritten during ordinary file system operations.
 Instead, new nodes receive by default a "timestamp" metadata key when created:
 #### Time Zones

 Time zones are not required.
 If no time zone is present, Coordinated Universal Time (UTC) is added by default  for parsing and comparison purposes.
 To modify this default, set the `timezone` key in [project_settings](#project_settings) to another valid value.